-The promotion of transnational civil society networks: the problems of state democracy promotion (sovereignty boundaries, inconsistency due to goal conflicts, difficulties in selecting target groups) and comparative advantages of non-governmental organizations in democracy promotion (credibility and better access to non-governmental partner organizations; know-how and experience in civil society action) presuppose the special role of non-governmental actors in the promotion of democratization and liberalization processes.
-However, their often modest resources need to be topped up through contributions from international organizations and states.
+The promotion of transnational civil society networks: the problems of state democracy promotion (sovereignty boundaries, inconsistency due to goal conflicts, difficulties in selecting target groups) and comparative advantages of non-governmental organisations in democracy promotion (credibility and better access to non-governmental partner organisations; know how and experience in civil society action) presuppose the special role of non-governmental actors in the promotion of democratisation and liberalisation processes.
+Emerging transnational societal networks form a counterpart to the increasingly multilateral character of state democracy promotion and make possible above all learning processes in different directions.
+However, their often modest resources need to be topped up through contributions from international organisations and states.

 Consideration of the material basis of transformation processes: economic and political instruments of democracy promotion can be separated only analytically.
 In practice, the effect of political instruments of democracy promotion can be determined only in consideration of the dynamics in the area of economic frame conditions, distribution of income and wealth and the material basis of societal power relations (see, for example, BMZ 2004: 50).
-For the development of appropriate instruments of democracy promotion this also means that country-specific economic expertize must be consulted.
+For the development of appropriate instruments of democracy promotion this also means that country-specific economic expertise must be consulted.
 In the case of policy-oriented instruments those policy areas are to be focused on which can generate wider access to material resources, as for example education policy, health care policy and the promotion of women.

-External security and democracy: even in old democracies civic freedoms and the balance between different power centers can be threatened, particularly during security crises.
+External security and democracy: even in old democracies civic freedoms and the balance between different power centres can be threatened, particularly during security crises.
 War scenarios, terrorism and external enemies, moreover, shore up military power networks.
-Liberalization and democratization are - as, for example, Czempiel (2004) shows - improbable in precarious security situations.
+Liberalisation and democratisation are - as, for example, Czempiel (2004) shows - improbable in precarious security situations.
 The pacification of regional conflicts and the building of cooperative security structures should therefore be regarded as part of a comprehensive strategy of democracy promotion.
+The fact that in this context one must in some circumstances cooperate with (still) undemocratic regimes represents one of the many dilemmas of democracy promotion.

-Internal security and democracy: democracy requires a minimum amount of internal security which allows all citizens and their organizations - that is, civil society - to articulate their political values and interests without fear of violence and to assert themselves competitively in accordance with democratic rules.
-If pre-democratic, possibly even authoritarian states fail or are crushed without other legitimate and efficient state structures taking their place, societal conflicts threaten to become violent when a civil society fraught with systemic/sociostructural conflicts is freed from authoritarian constraints ("from voting to violence," Snyder 2000).
-Under such conditions gradualism is to be recommended, giving priority to maintaining the security apparatus and subjecting it step by step (as a rule, top-down) to democratic control.
+Internal security and democracy: democracy reguires a minimum amount of internal security which allows all citizens and their organisations - that is, civil society - to articulate their political values and interests without fear of violence and to assert themselves competitively in accordance with democratic rules.
+If predemocratic, possibly even authoritarian states fail or are crushed without other legitimate and efficient state structures taking their place, societal conflicts threaten to become violent when a civil society fraught with systemic/sociostructural conflicts is freed from authoritarian constraints ('from voting to violence', Snyder 2000).
+Under such conditions gradualism is to be recommended, giving priority to maintaining the security apparatus and subjecting it step by step (as a rule, topdown) to democratic control.
+A bottom-up approach to the transformation of violent opposition forces (militias, and so on) into forces of state order is imaginable, but frequently proves difficult.